NateWr/restaurant-reservations/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.4.4 =
+This update fixes a low-risk XSS security vulnerability.
+It is low-risk because in order to exploit this vulnerability a user would need to have access to the bookings management panel in the admin area, which only trusted users should have.

+= 1.4.3 =
+This update adds datepickers to the start/end date filters in the admin bookings list and fixes a small error with the filters.
+It also fixes an issue with disabled weekdays when editing bookings.
+Dutch and German translation updates.

 = 1.4.2 =
 This update is a maintenance release that fixes a couple minor issues, adds French and Italian translations, and includes some under-the-hood changes to support upcoming extensions.
 1.4.1-1.4.2 fixes a rare but vital performance issue in the admin.